dmurfet/dmurfet.github.io/index.markdown

 ## Research projects

-Students affiliated with the lab have a primary supervisor (one of Gong, Wei, Murfet) and a co-supervisor, and are expected to participate in the lab seminar.
+Students affiliated with the group have a primary supervisor (one of Gong, Wei, Murfet) and a co-supervisor, and are expected to participate in the group seminar.
 Generally speaking we only supervise students at Masters and PhD level, but exceptional undergraduates may also apply.
 Here are some of the currently active projects for which we are seeking student contributors:

 * **Singular learning theory:** (led by Susan Wei, [Daniel Murfet](http://therisingsea.org/), [Jesse Gell-Redman](https://sites.google.com/site/jessegellredman/), [Thomas Quella](https://researchers.ms.unimelb.edu.au/~tquella@unimelb/#home)) Applications of algebraic geometry and stochastic processes to the development of a foundational theory of deep learning, following the work of [Sumio Watanabe](http://watanabe-www.math.dis.titech.ac.jp/users/swatanab/singular-learning-theory.html).